Ahmaud Arbery's hometown hopes for change after convictions

 Activists are hoping for a similar outcome in Minneapolis, where jurors started deliberating Wednesday in the federal trial of three fired police officers charged with violating George Floyd’s civil rights.
 Floyd, a Black man, died on May 25, 2020, when then-officer Derek Chauvin pinned him to the ground and pressed a knee to his neck for what authorities say was 9 1/2 minutes.

-In Georgia, Perry planned to join Arbery’s father and other relatives and friends Wednesday evening as they mark the second anniversary of his death with a procession through the Satilla Shores subdivision where he was killed less than 2 miles (3.2 kilometers) from his home.
-Arbery’s mother, Wanda Cooper-Jones, attended an event honoring her son in Atlanta, where state lawmakers passed a resolution declaring Feb.
+Arbery’s mother, Wanda Cooper-Jones, attended an event honoring her son on the second anniversary of his death Wednesday in Atlanta, where state lawmakers passed a resolution declaring Feb.
 23 Ahmaud Arbery Day in Georgia.

 “When we hear the name of Ahmaud Arbery, we will now hear and think of change,” Cooper-Jones told those in attendance.